Han F. Vermeulen

 Having convened seminars and workshops on the history of anthropology in Germany (Munich, Leipzig, Frankfurt, Mainz, Marburg), the Czech Republic (Prague), the Netherlands (Leiden, Amsterdam, Utrecht), Italy (Milan), and Sweden (Stockholm), he has published numerous articles and 10 books.

 His latest book is Before Boas: The Genesis of Ethnography and Ethnology in the German Enlightenment (UNP, 2015), was released as a paperback in 2018.
 He is interested in the history of anthropology, ethnology, and ethnography in all eight continents from the eighteenth century on.
 His current research focuses on the relations between anthropology, ethnology, and ethnography in Europe and the USA, with special emphasis on the ethnological and anthropological work of Franz Boas before emigrating to the USA.

-He coordinates the History of Anthropology Network (HOAN) within EASA, with Frederico Delgado Rosa (Lisbon, Portugal), and the History of Anthropology Working Group within the German Anthropological Association (DGSKA), with Uwe Wolfradt (Halle/Saale).
+He coordinates the History of Anthropology Network (HOAN) within EASA, with Frederico Delgado Rosa (Lisbon, Portugal), and (until October 2019) the History of Anthropology Working Group within the German Anthropological Association (DGSKA), with Uwe Wolfradt (Halle/Saale).